The Light That Has Lighted the World: Other versions

 In Martin Scorsese's 2011 documentary George Harrison: Living in the Material World, the song is played over footage of the April 1970 announcement of the Beatles' break-up, following a clip of Harrison and Paul McCartney signing the "Beatles Agreement" legal papers in December 1974.
 A solo demo of "The Light That Has Lighted the World" (featuring Harrison on 12-string acoustic guitar) was included with the movie's deluxe-edition release on DVD, in November 2011.
 Six months later, this version was issued on the Early Takes: Volume 1 compilation.

 In an interview with MusicRadar, compilation producer Giles Martin said that the unpolished aspect of Harrison's performance made him uncertain at first about whether to include the song on Early Takes.
 Martin continued: "It sounds like he's playing it to just one person late one evening, which is very George ...
 It's a little bit special; it shows how George could make something simple sound very spiritual, almost dreamy in a way ...
 I think this works beautifully as a closer."
-Graham Reid has described the Early Takes version as, variously, a "superb demo" and "a revelation".
 In his review for No Ripcord, Bevington writes: "in such a graceful recording there is a profound message which cuts even deeper to something [Harrison] quite obviously understood, yet most never will."

 "The Light That Has Lighted the World" was covered by Japanese band Grapevine, featuring guest vocalist Maika Shiratori (daughter of Emiko Shiratori), on the Gentle Guitar Dreams Harrison tribute album, released in May 2002.